mente/videojs-youtube-progress/README.md

 =======

 This is really simple plugin that allows you to preserve progress ui while control bar is hidden.
+Plugin is based on video.js built-in controls, so native controls, iOS, flash player are not supported.

 Usage
 ======